chiranshee26-source/prefall-wearables/README.md

 <div align="center">

-# Pre-fall prediction for elderly wearables
+# TinyML fall prediction for wearable devices for elderly

 **Smart insole vs. wristband: from simulated sensors to TinyML, a caregiver demo and ESP32 firmware**